 2. Dump the ice cubes into a large bowl and add about 1 cup of cold water.
 Place a slightly smaller bowl inside the large bowl and scrape the hot chocolate sauce into the top bowl.
 Grab a wire whisk and whisk that stuff like your life depends on it.
 The ice bath underneath cools the cbocolate, and the whisking action incorporates air that create the fluffy, mousse-like texture.
 It took me about 3-4 minutes to get to the desired consistency.
 At first, it seemed like it would never happen.
 My arm may have gotten very tired.
 But I kept going — and you will, too!
 If your mousse suddenly cools and thickens too quickly, you can re-melt it and start over.
 So forgiving!
 (See the original recipe for troubleshooting, but I had no problems.)
 Spoon the mousse into serving dishes and refrigerate if you’re not going to eat it immediately.

 3. If you’re making whipped cream, remove your bowl and beater from the freezer.
-Turn the can of coconut milk upside down and open the bottom.
 Spoon half the thickened, chilled coconut milk into the mixing bowl and save the rest for a curry.
 Add the extract to the bowl, then beat the coconut milk for 5 or so minutes until it takes on the texture of whipped cream.
 Dollop on top of the mousse, then sprinkle the top of the dessert with a pinch of coarse sea salt.
 Serve and relish the compliments.